 At Navitas Organics, we believe in the power of whole, organic, plant-based foods for health and vitality.
 This is even more important for bodies and brains that are still growing.
 Giving kids’ bodies the nutrients they need for brain and immune health, as well as for growing strong bodies is critical.
 Protein, healthy fats, fruits and vegetables are all key ingredients for growth and health.

 Starting your kids’ day with a healthy breakfast and packing a nutritious lunch enables them to maintain the sustained focus and energy they need throughout their school day.
-A smoothie made from our Essential Blends, for example, will fuel their body with 12-20 grams of diverse plant protein, 14 superfoods, greens, probiotics and digestive enzymes, with no added sugar!
+A smoothie made with Navitas Organics Superfood+ Blends, for example, will fuel their body with functionally focused combinations of organic superfood ingredients, an abundance of vitamins and minerals, and with no added sugar!
 Add some nut butter or avocado for a dose of healthy fat, and you have the recipe for a breakfast that will keep their blood sugar balanced while providing prolonged energy and satiety.
-Our Power Snacks, nuts, seeds, and berries are all great additions to lunchboxes for healthy, low- or no-sugar snacks.
+Navitas Organics Power Snacks, seeds and berries are all great additions to lunchboxes for healthy, low- or no-sugar snacks.

 Additionally, our foods are sustainably sourced and farmed, so feeding your kids healthy foods can also do extra good in the world by supporting organic, sustainable, regenerative agriculture, and leaving a better world for their future.